kradriany/formlabs-mcp/local-api/lib/docs/ModifyingASceneApi.md

 # **auto_layout**
-> SceneModel auto_layout(auto_layout_request)
+> SceneModel auto_layout(auto_layout_request, var_async=var_async)

 Auto Layout

-Run auto layout operation.
-Only applies to SLA-type scenes like the Form 4
+Automatically arrange models on the build platform.
+Only applies to SLA-type scenes like the Form 4 (use /scene/auto-pack/ for SLS-type scenes like the Fuse 1+)

 ### Example